 Communications & Community Relations

-Mark Flint’s experience in communications includes working as a newspaper reporter, editorial writer, editor and publisher.
+Mark’s 30-plus years of experience in communications includes working as a newspaper reporter, editorial writer, editor and publisher.
 He also has worked as a consultant in community relations and communications for school districts, historical societies and private industry, including extensive experience in employee communications.

-He has worked on election campaigns, helped fundraising campaign in leadership position and served on the boards of numerous professional and volunteer organizations.
-He has held a number of offices in the International Association of Business Communicators (IABC), including president of the Tucson Chapter and director of the Pacific Plains Region.
+He has worked on election campaigns, helped fundraising campaigns in leadership position and served on the boards of numerous professional and volunteer organizations.
+He held a number of offices in the International Association of Business Communicators (IABC), including president of the Tucson Chapter and director of the Pacific Plains Region.